 Anne has written with and arranged for artists such as Pulp, The Pet Shop Boys, Robbie Williams, Jeff Beck, Seal and Elton John.
 In fact Anne’s string arrangements can be heard on a wide range of records – from Boyzone and Travis to Rod Stewart and S Club 7.
 She played the piano and contributed a string arrangement to Will Young’s number 1 single “Leave right now”.

 Anne has been writing music for films for over twenty years.
-Her scores include “The Crying Game” “Buster”,”Pushing Tin” and the long-running TV series “Jeeves and Wooster”.
+Her scores include "Mamma Mia, Here We Go Again", "Elle", “The Crying Game”, ”Pushing Tin” and the long-running TV series “Jeeves and Wooster”.
 Anne won an Oscar in 1998 for “The Full Monty”.
-Her latest venture was the soundtrack to "Poldark" a BBC adaptation.
-The soundtrack entered the Classical charts at number 2.
-The film "Elle' which was in competiton at Cannes is due for imminent release.

 Other scores Anne has completed include the animated feature for the BBC/S4C entitled “The Miracle Maker” (the story of the New Testament with Ralph Fiennes as the voice of Jesus), and a ten part drama for HBO - “The Tenth Kingdom”.
 Anne scored Tony Kayes’s first feature for New Line Cinema, “American History X”.
 Her long working relationship with Tony has resulted in many award-winning commercials such as Volvo (“Twister”) Vauxhall Astra (“Hundreds of Babies”), Reebok (“Field of Dreams”) and Guinness (“Fishing”).
 In addition she has been scoring the outstanding Stella Artois commercials for several years.